polytypic/Recalled/Docs/Tutorial.md

 }
 ```

-By the way, can you see now how the name *"Recall"* is descriptive of Recall in
+By the way, can you see now how the name *"Recalled"* is descriptive of Recalled
-at least two essential ways?
+in at least two essential ways?